ai/transition-events/README.md

 end `delay + (durationPart * duration)`.
 If browser doesn’t support CSS Transitions, callbacks will be called immediately (because there will be no animation).

-Main difference with `$.fn.transitionEnd` is that this method executes callback only once, `$.fn.transitionEnd` will add callback for all future transitions.
-Also this function doesn’t check, that transition is really finished (it can be canceled in the middle).
+This function doesn’t check, that transition is really finished (it can be canceled in the middle).

 Callback often will be synchronized with `transitionend` by `requestAnimationFrame` hack.

-If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.

-## $.fn.transitionEnd

-Modern browsers have `transitionend` event.
-This plugin hides vendor prefix problem from you.

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.
 For example: